 Drug Interactions and HIV/AIDS

 There is a long list of prescription, over-the-counter, complementary, and recreational drugs that may have major interactions with HIV medications.
-Food and beverages can also change the way HIV drugs are broken down in the body.
+Food can also change the way HIV drugs are absorbed (soaked up) by the body.
 Below are a few examples:

 Birth Control Pills

 Birth control pills containing ethinyl estradiol (a form of estrogen) can interact with HIV drugs.
 This can make the birth control pills less effective and increase the chances of pregnancy.
 If your HIV drugs affect the levels of your birth control pills, talk with your provider about switching to or adding another form of birth control.

 Many people living with HIV use complementary therapies such as vitamins or herbs.
-While most of these have not been studied with HIV drugs, St. John's Wort (an herbal anti-depressant) and garlic supplements have been shown to affect the levels of some HIV drugs.
+While most of these have not been studied with HIV drugs, St. John's Wort (an herbal anti-depressant) has been shown to affect the levels of some HIV drugs.
 St. John's Wort and garlic supplements should not be taken with any PIs or NNRTIs.
+Other supplements such as calcium or iron can inhibit the absorption of integrase inhibitors, such as elvitegravir or dolutegravir, which are medicines commonly used to treat HIV.
 It is important to tell your health care provider if you take any vitamins, herbs, or supplements.

 Recreational Drugs and Alcohol

 There have been reports of overdoses, some fatal, caused by taking recreational drugs, also known as street, party, or club drugs, and HIV drugs.
 Interactions between the following street drugs and boosting agents (Norvir and Tybost) are particularly dangerous:

 Alcohol affects body processes and is often responsible for drug interactions.
 Combining alcohol and certain HIV drugs like Videx can put you at risk for developing pancreatitis (inflammation of the pancreas).
 In general, though it is safe to drink socially and take your HIV medicines.